 Following are the answers recorded:

-Imad B. Nijim, chief information officer, MEDNAX Radiology Solutions, said-
+Imad B. Nijim, chief information officer, of MEDNAX Radiology Solutions, said-

 “AI in radiology is just as impactful and transformational to our industry as when we moved from film to digital imaging.
 AI will permeate clinical informatics across all healthcare disciplines, with radiology having the most potential for innovation.
 First, AI will empower radiologists and impact the clinical practice by improving quality, reducing administrative burden, introducing a new level of image quantification and more.
 Second, AI will empower the administrators through the use of workflow models to ensure billing efficacy, procedure integrity and fraud detection.”